exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     ```java
     @Override
     protected RemoteMetadataReader createRemoteMetadataReader() {
         try {
             return new AthenaMetadataReader(this.connectionFactory.getConnection(), this.properties);
         } catch (final SQLException exception) {
+            throw new RemoteMetadataReaderException(
-            throw new RemoteMetadataReaderException("Unable to create Athena remote metadata reader.", exception);
+                    "Unable to create Athena remote metadata reader.
+Caused by: " + exception.getMessage(), exception);
         }
     }

     @Override
     protected QueryRewriter createQueryRewriter() {
-        return new BaseQueryRewriter(this, this.remoteMetadataReader, this.connectionFactory);
+        return new BaseQueryRewriter(this, createRemoteMetadataReader(), this.connectionFactory);
     }
     ```